 Favourite Race: Tour of Colorado

 George Bennett was born in Nelson, New Zealand in 1990.
-Unlike the other New Zealand World Tour riders George's pathway to professional road cycling didn't come via a track program.
+Unlike some of the other New Zealand World Tour riders, George's pathway to professional road cycling didn't come via a track program.
 Instead he played rugby as a kid and only began riding as a way to keep fit for his activities on the rugby field.
-However it didn't take long before he quit the rugby and decided to focus solely on cycling.
+However it didn't take long before he quit rugby and decided to focus solely on cycling.

 In 2008, he represented New Zealand in the World MTB championships before turning his attention to the road.
 He spent a couple of seasons with French amateur teams before moving to America in 2011, securing a ride for the Trek-Livestrong development team.
 Strong performances in the New Zealand Cycle Classic (1st GC) and the Ronde de l'Isard (2nd GC) put him on the radar of a number of World Tour teams.
 He rode for Team Radioshack as a trainee in the Tours of Utah and Colorado before turning pro in 2012, signing a two-year deal with the US team and becoming one of the youngest members of the World Tour peloton at that time.